wouterbulten/api-sdk/docs/js/html-structure.md

+> Make sure to read the [Setting Up](loading-product.md) guide first before you follow the guide below.

 # HTML structure

-> Make sure to read the [Setting Up](docs/js/loading-product.md) guide first before you the guide below.

 There are a few requirements to your HTML before you can load products (instruments and reports).
 The most basic setup contains three div elements: